pmoskovi/WebSocket-KafkaApp-ChatGPT4o/Step 07/README.md

 > _The Mirroring app shows the following error in the console:_
 >
-> _indexConsumer.html:37 Uncaught TypeError: Failed to execute 'readAsText' on 'FileReader': parameter 1 is not of type 'Blob'. at ws.onmessage (indexConsumer.html:37:14)_
+> _indexConsumer.html:37 Uncaught TypeError: Failed to execute 'readAsText' on `FileReader`: parameter 1 is not of type 'Blob'. at ws.onmessage (indexConsumer.html:37:14)_
 >
 > _Can you help?_

-The error occurs because the `onmessage` event handler in the mirror app is attempting to use a 'FileReader' on a message that is already a string, not a `Blob`.
+The error occurs because the `onmessage` event handler in the mirror app is attempting to use a `FileReader` on a message that is already a string, not a `Blob`.
 WebSocket messages received by kafkajs are typically strings.
 Here's the corrected code for the Mirror HTML5 app:

 ```